EswaranMuthu/notes-application/README.md

   6) landing page (home page of notes application) receives successfully logged in user request from Identity service.
     drop unique session expiry token as cookie in user browser. all the subsequent request can fetch user profile using token.
   7) UI passes token to backend. backend service gets user profile from redis using token.
-  8) backend queries DB to fetch all notes pertaining to the user.
+  8) Backend queries DB to fetch all notes pertaining to the user.
-  9) backend receives all notes of the user from DB.
+  9) Backend receives all notes of the user from DB.
-  10)backend gives all notes of the user back to UI.
+  10)Backend gives all notes of the user back to UI.
 UI will display all the user notes.

   For all subsequent transaction, the request need not to be authenticated against LDAP/Active directory since request will come with token. and the request can be routed to any instance of Athentication/UI/Backend since all service are stateless.